VerneMQ

 VerneMQ is a high-performance, distributed MQTT message broker.
 It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low latency and fault tolerance.
 To use it, run VerneMQ using our Docker image:

 This new version of VerneMQ now also requires redis for its operation.
-Refer for its configuration.
+Refer new message passing model for its configuration.

 Starting VerneMQ